 Since 1973, Penikese has been helping young men at risk find a better way forward.
 Penikese combines a magnificent island location in Buzzards Bay with caring and visionary staff to provide residents a one-of-a-kind therapeutic community and a pioneering model for treatment, healing and wellness.

-Penikese Island School is a non-profit organization comprised of dedicated staff and volunteers committed to addressing the opiate epidemic in our communities and helping those it impacts through the natural therapeutic environment that is Penikese Island and a top-quality recovery program.
+Penikese Island School is a non-profit organization comprised of dedicated staff and volunteers committed to addressing the opiate epidemic in our communities and helping those it impacts through the natural therapeutic environment that is Penikese Island and a top-quality, long-term recovery program.

 A new substance abuse treatment program is currently being developed for young men, 18 and older.
 As ever, the magic of Penikese Island in concert with talented staff can foster a nature-based therapeutic community that delivers a uniquely effective residential treatment program.

 In its early years, Penikese worked with court-involved teenage boys as an alternative to more restrictive and punitive environments.
-The rustic surroundings, the necessity of hard work and a small, interdependent island “family” provided an effective alternative to traditional penitentiary models.
+The rustic surroundings, the necessity of hard work and a small, interdependent island “family” provided an effective alternative to lockups.
 As an accredited MA Department of Elementary and Secondary Education (DESE) special needs school, Penikese helped our young men make progress academically, vocationally and emotionally.